-The College of Engineering’s CAEN computer labs are intended to support the course-related, instructional needs of enrolled Engineering students.
-Recognizing that Engineering Student Project Teams provide a valuable experience to students, and that a non-Engineering student may become a member of a team, CAEN allows those members access to the labs with the following requirements:
+The College of Engineering’s CAEN computer labs are intended to support the course-related, instructional needs of enrolled Michigan Engineering students.
+Since Engineering Student Project Teams provide a valuable educational experience to students, and non-Engineering students may be members of these teams, CAEN provides those members access to the computer labs with the following requirements:

-- The student must be enrolled in a U-M course during the current term, and must be in good standing with the University, as verified by Wolverine Access.
+- Students must be enrolled in a U-M course during the current term, and must be in good standing with the University, as verified by Wolverine Access.

-Before submitting the request, Engineering faculty advisors are asked to apply principles of good stewardship, and carefully consider the following:
+Before submitting the request, faculty advisors are asked to consider the following:

-- The availability of computers in CAEN labs is valuable to all other College of Engineering students, and each “seat” represents a scarce resource that they require to complete their course-related work.
+- The availability of computers in CAEN labs is valuable to enrolled College of Engineering students, and each “seat” represents a resource required for them to complete their course-related work.

 - The Duderstadt Center is open to all enrolled U-M students.
 It contains hundreds of CAEN computers, each providing access to the same software that is available in the CAEN labs located in Engineering buildings, and may be used as an alternative.

 In addition, any student granted access to CAEN computers should know that they are subject to all U-M policies, including those outlined on the CAEN Conditions of Use page.